--Hold the nasal spray unit with thumb on the plunger and middle and index fingers on each side of the nozzle.
+-Hold the nasal spray unit with a thumb on the plunger and middle and index fingers on each side of the nozzle.

 -Place the tip of the nozzle into 1 nostril until fingers on either side of the nozzle touch the bottom of the nose.